 The 7 Best CRMs for Nonprofits: How to Choose the Right One

 Every good donor management strategy requires two things: a concrete plan and a piece of software that can help you execute it.
-While the plan is up to you to conceive from scratch, you’ll have to choose from the existing slate of software options, referred to as customer relationship management (CRM) platforms.
+While the plan is up to you to conceive from scratch, you’ll have to choose from the existing slate of software options, referred to as customer relationship management (CRM) platforms, and navigate toward the best nonprofit CRM for your organization.

 There are plenty of them out there, and no matter which you choose, it will definitely help bring your donor management strategy to life.
 But each one is a little different, and some are better suited to your operation than others.
 We’ve put together this handy roundup of the top seven nonprofit CRM platforms to help you choose the best one for your organization.